wurli/tidyverse-dev-bot/news-files-annotated/broom.md

 !begin-bullets-8!

+-   !begin-bullet!
--   Addressed issue with the ordering of original observations in `augment.rqs`.
+    Addressed issue with the ordering of original observations in `augment.rqs`.
 Now function preserves the original `data.frame` names also when the input `data.frame` only has one column (`#1052` by `@ilapros`).
+    !end-bullet!
+-   !begin-bullet!
--   Addressed warning from `tidy.rma` when `x$ddf` has length greater than 1 (`#1064` by `@wviechtb`).
+    Addressed warning from `tidy.rma` when `x$ddf` has length greater than 1 (`#1064` by `@wviechtb`).
+    !end-bullet!
+-   !begin-bullet!
--   Fix errors in `glance.lavaan` in anticipation of upcoming `tidyr` release (`#1067` by `@DavisVaughan`).
+    Fix errors in `glance.lavaan` in anticipation of upcoming `tidyr` release (`#1067` by `@DavisVaughan`).
+    !end-bullet!
+-   !begin-bullet!
--   Corrected the confidence interval in `tidy.crr()`.
+    Corrected the confidence interval in `tidy.crr()`.
 The `tidy.crr(conf.level=)` argument was previously ignored (`#1068` by `@ddsjoberg`).
+    !end-bullet!

 !end-bullets-8!